twentyZen/mautic-cronjobs/README.md

 * test drive manually by running mautic.sh
 * check the logs

+## Example env file ##
+* reports and webhook queuing is disabled, set to true if you want to use it
+* mail queuing is enabled, set COMMAND_QUEUE to false, if you send directly without queue
+* COMMAND_ORDER sets the order of execution of the commands

 Have fun - hope it helps.

 Your Mautic Friends by twentyZEN GmbH